kevbuh/ig11/README.md

 # IG-11

+“Everything should be made as simple as possible, but no simpler.”
+"Paradise is built and maintained by robots."

 This is a small amount of my research in AI with links to papers and jupyter notebooks.

 ### Some things I need to do